 There are three checks that you can do to prolong the life of your tyres.
 In turn this will reduce your fuel bills and CO2 emissions.
 It will also increase the safety of your vehicle ensuring your Volkswagen can brake, accelerate and corner properly

 Having the correct tyre pressure is a vital safety feature whilst your on the road.
-If your tyres are under-inflated the handling and grip of the vehicle will be effected, this may cause unpredictable vehicle behavior.
+If your tyres are under-inflated the handling and grip of the vehicle will be effected, this may cause unpredictable vehicle behaviour.
 You will also be at a higher risk of having a blowout, especially if your are travelling at high speed.

 By maintaining the pressure in your tyre you will also prolong the lifespan of them as it will mean they won't ware as quickly.
 It is recommended that you check your tyre pressure at least once a month and before any long journeys.